 When switching hay, grains, or adding a new food or treat to your goat’s diet, make sure to do it gradually.

 While protein is necessity in a goat’s diet, extensive overfeeding of something like alfalfa or grain can often cause rumen upsets.
 Ever had goats break into their grain bins?
 That can cause some nasty tummy difficulties, so make sure that your goats are kept on a steady ration of protein and feed, ensuring that they do well with the amount and the form.

-Hay should cure for approximately 3 months after being baled before being fed to goats.
+Hay should be baled correctly and dried well.
+Cure for approximately 30 days after being baled before feeding to goats.
+Legume hays will require a longer curing time.
 Overly rich and not-fully-dried hay can also upset the rumen, especially in very sensitive goats.
 One of my young wethers has shown to be more sensitive to dietary factors.
 With him, I take extra care to ensure any hay is VERY cured, and feed in general is monitored carefully.